 The function and value

-- Hospital patients, university staff and students are invited to come and visit the gardens with their families.
-Depending on whether they are a child, adult, student or trained scientist, each will enjoy discovering and contemplating the exhibits in different ways.
+- Hospital patients, university staff and students were invited to come and visit the gardens with their families.
+Whether a child, adult, student or trained scientist, everyone can enjoy discovering and contemplating the exhibits in different ways.

 - We hope the exhibition will promote the BVI and the incredible research it carries out.